 - Go to one of your favorite spots and write a description of the setting: it could be your bedroom, favorite coffee shop, or a local park.
 Leave people, dialogue, and action out of it.
 Just focus on explaining what the space looks like.

 - Who is your favorite character from the movies?
 Describe the character from head to toe.
 Show the reader not only what the character looks like but also how the character acts.
 Do this without including action or dialogue.
 Remember: description only!

 - Thirty years ago we didn’t have cell phones or the Internet.
 Now we have cell phones that can access the Internet.
 Think of a device or gadget that we’ll have thirty years from now and describe it.

 - Since modern fiction is light on description, many young and new writers often fail to include descriptions, even when the reader needs them.
 Go through one of your writing projects and check to see that elements readers may not be familiar with are adequately described.

 - Sometimes in a narrative, a little description provides respite from all the action and dialogue.
-Make a list of things from a story you’re working on (gadgets, characters, settings, etc.) and for each one, write a short description of no more than 75 words.
+Make a list of things from a story you’re working on (gadgets, characters, settings, etc.) and for each one, write a short description of no more than a hundred words.

 - As mentioned, Tolkien often spent pages describing a single landscape.
 Choose one of your favorite pieces of classic literature, find a long passage of description, and rewrite it.
 Try to cut the descriptive word count in half.